0xPolygonID/docs/docs/wallet/wallet-app/identity-recovery.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The Privado ID app offers an identity backup and recovery feature using your private key, allowing users to securely restore their identity and credentials if they lose access to their original device.
+The Privado ID Wallet app offers an identity backup and recovery feature using your private key, allowing users to securely restore their identity and credentials if they lose access to their original device.
 To back up your identity, follow these steps to export your locally generated private key and import it into a crypto wallet, such as MetaMask, for recovery.

 ### Steps to Export Your Private Key:
-1. Open the Privado ID app and navigate to Settings.
+1. Open the Privado ID Wallet app and navigate to Settings.
 <div align="center">
 <img src={useBaseUrl("img/recovery-1.png")}  width="300" align="center" />
 </div>